 Once the police have been informed contact your insurer and give them the crime reference number.
 Find out more on reporting your car stolen at GOV.UK.

-Your insurer will then conduct an investigation, which may include an interview to confirm the details of the theft.
-If they are satisfied they will pay-out the current market value of the car.
+Your car insurance company will then conduct an investigation, which may include an interview to confirm the details of the theft.
+If it is satisfied it will pay-out the current market value of the car.

 If the car is recovered at a later date it will belong to the insurance company.
 If you are willing to return the pay-out money you can usually buy it back from them.